y0anfa/rhino/README.md

 2. Start the Rhino runner with the command `go run main.go runner`.
 This will start the runner and load the workflows.

 3. The runner will start the workflows according to their schedule.
-You can also trigger workflows manually using webhooks or 'go run main.go run <workflow>'
+You can also trigger workflows manually using webhooks or `go run main.go run <workflow>`

 ## Debugging